avoceteditors/avocet-tools/README.rst

 Avocet collects the relevant XML files and generates a file with the same name in the output directory under ``xml/``, (that is, it would generate a ``build/xml/project.xml`` file, by default).

+This method is preferred over XInclude given that it collects and sets file system-level metadata on the file root elements as they are added.
+This metadata is in turn used by other Avocet processes.

+Additional features and preprocessing tasks will be added at a later date.

 ``ls``
 =======